 The JCSA's water system includes the central water system and Five Forks Water Treatment Facility with 10 water production facilities, and 8 independent water production facilities that are located outside the PSA.
-There are approximately 410 miles of water transmission and distribution lines throughout the entire system.
-The water system facilities supply approximately 5.1 million gallons of water per day to 22,540 water customers.
+There are approximately 414 miles of water transmission and distribution lines throughout the entire system.
+The water system facilities supply approximately 4.8 million gallons of water per day to 22,832 water customers.

-The JCSA's sewer system includes 76 pump stations with approximately 440 miles of sewer collection lines.
-The sewer system facilities collect and move approximately 5.4 million gallons of sewage per day for 24,286 sewer customers.
+The JCSA's sewer system includes 76 pump stations with approximately 446 miles of sewer collection lines.
+The sewer system facilities collect and move approximately 5.2 million gallons of sewage per day for 24,573 sewer customers.
 The JCSA has no sewage treatment facilities.
 Sewage treatment for areas served by the JCSA, as well as for other Hampton Roads communities, is provided by the Hampton Roads Sanitation District (HRSD).

-As of June 30, 2018, the JCSA had 91 full-time and 2 part-time employees with the responsibility to operate and maintain its utility facilities and lines.
+As of June 30, 2019, the JCSA had 96 full-time employees with the responsibility to operate and maintain its utility facilities and lines.
 The JCSA's operating funds are self-supporting and the JCSA receives no share of any local or property tax levies.
 The Board of Directors has the sole power to set water and sewer utility rates and related fees.
 The Board of Directors adopted an inverted-block or inclining rate structure in 1996 for residential customers which incorporates a unit charge that increases with increasing consumption.
 The primary objective of the inverted-block rate structure is to promote water conservation, particularly from large-volume residential customers.